ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/hgss-code_injection/hgss-code_injection.md

 023dcccc t Pocket_TakeItem_return_address
 ```

-We use Python to parse this table and create a "symbol table" of sorts that shows where code we put in the ROM will eventually be loaded into the EWRAM.
+We use Python to parse this output from `nm` and create a "symbol table" of sorts that shows where code we put in the ROM will eventually be loaded into the EWRAM.
 We can finally use all of this to write the hooks directly.

 In this example, the `PocketCompaction` function is seen at `023D88CF` in the EWRAM and so the code below is written to `0x785A0` of the arm9 binary (as specified by `080785A0` in the hook entry):